loisrilo/dosde-odoo-addons/washing_machine/README.rst

 ===============

-The ultimate (and totally hardcoded) module to end any flatmates discussion by setting washing turn efficiently!
+The ultimate (and totally hardcoded) module to end any flatmates discussion by setting washing turns efficiently!

 Credits
 =======